Shop the coverage and rates that are right for you

 You pay a monthly premium for Part B of Original Medicare.
 The fee can be higher for people with high incomes (see FAQ 9 below.)

-Beneficiaries new to Medicare in 2016 and later pay $185.00 for Part B in 2025, an increase of $10.30 from the $174.70 paid in 2024.
+Most Medicare beneficiaries pay $185.00 for Part B in 2025, an increase of $10.30 from the $174.70 paid in 2024.
 (This is called the "standard" Part B premium.)
 The increase for 2025 is due mainly to projected price changes and assumed increases in benefits usage that are consistent with historical experience.

 Because of the "hold harmless" provision, increases in Medicare premiums can't cause a person's Social Security benefits to decline from one year to the next.
 Unless an individual has or ever had to pay IRMAA payments (see question 9), an individual’s net Social Security benefit can’t decrease because of an increase in Part B premiums.